JuliaDiff/ChainRulesCore.jl/notes.md

 The reason for this notion of equality is that AD (as proposed above) treats concrete subtypes of AbstractArray no differently from any other composite type.

-The most literal implementation of this for a function like `*` is therefore something like the following:
+A very literal implementation of this for a function like `*` is something like the following:
 ```julia
 function rrule(config::RuleConfig, ::typeof(*), A::AbstractMatrix, B::AbstractMatrix)